 - Buy a complete CARPROOF report: Ordering a full CARPROOF vehicle history report will provide you with relevant and important information about the history of the vehicle, including accident information, registration details, information about liens registered against the vehicle in certain provinces and/or territories in Canada depending on the report you purchase, and U.S. history.

 - Get a pre-purchase inspection: Take your vehicle to a licensed mechanic for a thorough pre-purchase inspection.
 This inspection will determine the cosmetic, mechanical and safety condition of the car and can let you know if there is any water damage internally.
-This is important because while the car may seem perfect on the outside, saltwater or water damage can have lingering effects on the car’s braking, steering and electrical system.
+This is important because while the car may seem perfect on the outside, saltwater or water damage can have lingering effects on the car’s braking, steering and electrical systems.
 It can take months for this corrosive damage to occur so while the car may be functioning just fine during your test drive, down the road you could run into serious problems.
 Your mechanic will be able to let you know what’s going on underneath the hood so you don’t have any surprises after you’ve purchased the car.